Research project on the development of new tools for musical expression at the University College Ghent

 The mass of the longest tine being ca. 400 g entails that the striking force for a good excitation ought to be between 0.39 N and 0.78 N. These values will be reached with midi velocity values around 80.

 An extra and new feature of the <Rodo> design, as compared to <Toypi> is the electromagnetic feedback driver mechanism.
 To this end we mounted a powerful (100 W) electromagnet very close (leaving just an air gap less than 0.1 mm) to and underneath the cast iron bar.
-This electromagnet is driven by a high voltage digital driver whose input comes from a Microchip 24EP128MC202 microprocessor.
+This electromagnet is driven by a high power digital driver whose input comes from a Microchip 24EP128MC202 microprocessor.
 The input for the driver can be either a signal picked up with a piezo transducer from the soundboard filtered and processed by the microcontroller, or an injected drive signal under midi-controll.
 This mechanism enables bowed and sustained sounds to be produced from this instrument.
 Rodo can sound very much like a bowed string instrument in this mode, although sound build-up is rather slow due to the inertia of the mass of the rod assembly.

 An improvement over the <Toypi> robot certainly consists in the damping possibilities offered here.
 Each rod has an individual damper mounted exactly above the point of excitation.
 The duration of the contact between the felt covered damper and the tone rod can be controlled with the release value of the note-off command.
 A sustain controller (#64) is implemented, to disable the damping functionality completely.
 A controller is used to set the default damper-contact-time for note-off commands with release parameter 0.
 This was done for user friendliness, as most commercial sequencers do not offer the user the possibility to send note-off with release values, although these are part of the standard midi specification.